 Clear away plants and foliage that are past their best, dig over vegetable patches while adding organic matter, consider growing a crop of green manure.

 There is no better time to lay turf, repair patches or sow a new lawn.
-Make sure the turf is from a cultivated source or you are using the correct seed – fine mixtures require regular maintenance, a course mixture is more suitable if there are children about.
+Make sure the turf is from a cultivated source or you are using the correct seed, rye grass is best for high traffic areas, a rye grass mix is a good all rounder.
+Dig up patches of worn grass and replace the top layer of compacted earth with a loam/compost/grit mixture to encourage root growth.

 Give existing lawns an autumn feed, lengthen the cut and aerate with a garden fork, repair bare patches using good quality seed.